Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula

-considered in \cref{sec:analytic_constructions} are finite étale over $V^0$, $V^p$ and $V^d$ respectively.
-Moreover, we can assume that the projection $V^d\to\tDelta$ is surjective.
-We will denote respectively by $\cM(L^0,\beta,T)_V$, $\cM^p(L^0,\beta,T)_V$ and $\cM^d(\beta,T)_V$ the preimages of $V^0, V^p$ and $V^d$ of the three maps considered above. \end{prop} \begin{proof} Let us prove for the first map. \cref{prop:smoothness} and \cref{lem:stable_domain} imply that there exists a nonempty Zariski open subset $V^0\subset W^0$ such that the first map is smooth over $V^0$.
-Using the notations in the proof of \cref{prop:smoothness}, the dimension of the space $\cM(L^0,\beta,T)_W$ is equal to the dimension of $H^0(C,E)$.
+considered in \cref{sec:analytic_constructions} are finite étale over $V^0$, $V^\rp$ and $V^\rd$ respectively.
+Moreover, we can require that the projection $V^\rd\to\tDelta$ is surjective.
+We will denote respectively by $\cM(\hL^0,\beta,T)_V$, $\cM^\rp(\hL^0,\beta,T)_V$ and $\cM^\rd(\beta,T)_V$ the preimages of $V^0, V^\rp$ and $V^\rd$ under the three maps considered above. \end{prop} \begin{proof} Let us prove for the first map. \cref{prop:smoothness} and \cref{lem:stable_domain} imply that there exists a Zariski dense open subset $V^0\subset W^0$ such that the first map is smooth over $V^0$.
+Using the notations in the proof of \cref{prop:smoothness}, the dimension of the space $\cM(\hL^0,\beta,T)_V$ is equal to the dimension of $H^0(C,E)$.
 Using the Riemann-Roch formula, we compute that